LaurentBartez/markdown-task-timer/README.md

 * `markdown-todo-timer.toggleTimer (ctrl+shift+c)`: Toggles the timer.
 Active tasks will be set inactive.
 If there is no active tasks, the selected task will be toggled to active
 * `markdown-todo-timer.toggleStatus (ctrl+shift+enter)`: Toggles the task status between done and inwork
+* `markdown-todo-timer.makeReport`: Creates a report that summarizes your timestamps in a new editor.
+Of course formatted as markdown

 ## Known Issues